samiraghav/patient-registration/README.md

 Displays all patients in a scrollable, card-based UI.
 Each card includes:
 - Patient name, gender, age
 - Buttons to Edit or Delete
-- Clickable name to view full details
+- Button to Popup view full patient details

 ### 3. SQL Query Form
 Allows raw SQL queries directly in the browser to fetch and filter patient data.